Sumit00003/SIEM-Internship/siem-internship-phase-1/reports/REPORT-2-After_Hours_Logon.md

 # Description:
-Monitor Successful Login Attempt After Business Hours(9 AM - 7 PM).
+Monitoring a Successful Login Attempt After Business Hours(9 AM - 7 PM).

 # Objective:
-To identify a logon attempts from any privileged accounts when the network activity is down.
+To identify a logon attempts from any privileged accounts when the network activity is not active.

 # Tools Used:

 -SIEM : Splunk Free

--Log Source : Windows Security Event Logs
+-Log Source : Windows Security Event Logs, Wireshark Logs

 -Lab Setup : The Virtual Window Machine(Victim or Target) and Kali Linux(Attacker) on the same subnet.
              Windows log collection configured using Splunk Universal Forwarder.